jack17529/goRPC/README.md

 2. The functions all need to be exported that means that they should have upper case letters in starting.
 3. The functions need to have 2 arguments, in which both are to be exported types.

-*Exported types means that it should have upper case letter in it's structure.
+*Exported type means that it should have upper case letter in it's structure.